pdelebarre/todomap/rv-mindmap/README.md

 4. **Connecting Nodes**: Drag from a node's bottom handle to another node's top handle
 5. **Arranging Layout**: Use the Layout Controls panel to arrange nodes in different patterns
 6. **Focusing on Nodes**: Click a node name in the Focus Node list to center the view on that node
+7. **Reallocating Nodes**: Hold Shift and drag a node with the mouse to reassign it to a different parent node

 ## Technologies Used